Who We Are

 Tanmay has over two decades of financial inclusion experience, having carried out varied roles including ratings/evaluations, consulting as well as operations.
 Prior to establishing the Agora Group in 2009, Tanmay served as the first CEO of AMK MFI Plc (Cambodia) for five years to 2007.
 Before that he worked as the Team-Leader at M-CRIL - a specialised microfinance rating agency - for a number of years until 2003, during which he oversaw and managed credit ratings in multiple countries.
 Tanmay holds an MBA from IIFM, Bhopal (India) and a Master’s in Public Policy and Administration from the Harvard Kennedy School.
 He currently lives in London.

 Deborah Foy - Special Advisor to the CEO and Director of Projects, Opportunity International: The Opportunity International Network has a large and growing agricultural finance program.
-In Africa alone, Opportunity partners have provided 489,000 agricultural production loans to farmers since 2009 and have reached more than 880,000 people with rural savings accounts.
+To date, it has helped more than 500,000 farmers throughout sub-Saharan Africa to build more resilient livelihoods for themselves through small-scale farming.

-Deborah has worked for Opportunity UK for the past 14 years.
+Deborah has worked for Opportunity UK for the past 17 years.
 She coordinates and facilitates the management of key strategic innovations.
 Previously, as International Programs Director, Deborah was responsible for program design and delivery across multiple countries and regions.
 This role included the supervision of the grants management team as well as monitoring, evaluation and learning activities for the organization.
+Deborah is also a consultant for Agricompas, an agricultural data analytics company that is working to improve the efficiency of crop value chain processes around the world.

 Bernard Kivava - Chief Executive Officer, Juhudi Kilimo: Bernard is a professional microfinance banker with over 15 years of experience in microfinance and project management in East Africa is the current Chief Executive Officer of Juhudi Kilimo.
 He is responsible for achieving business growth objectives within a rapidly changing,